 Secondly, take your time.
 Don’t try to travel to 10 different places in the first month.

-Stay in each place for a week or two at a time so that you can get work done and explore slowly.
+Stay in each place for a week or two at a time so that you can do work and explore slowly.
 It will take a while to get used to the lifestyle of living remotely and to find your rhythm.

 Once you feel more established, you can start moving around a little more.
 However, I still recommend traveling slowly— you’ll have a much better time when you aren’t in a rush.